Money Calculator

 How do I choose the right mutual fund for my SIP?

-What is the minimum SIP amount in India?
+What is the minimum SIP amount and how much should I invest based on my salary?